krszktc/rate_limiter/README.md

 * **main service**: The entry point of the service is saved in `main.ts` file.
 To run it in "listener mode" call `./run_rate_limiter.sh`.

-Sliding Window is the algorithm run by default.
-To run rate limiter with Token Bucket call
+Sliding Window is the default algorithm.
+To run rate limiter with Token Bucket call `main.ts` with `--type TokenBucket`. `--type SlidingWindow` works too.
 ```sh
 tail -f testfile.txt | ts-node main.ts --type TokenBucket
 ```